SILICA ADDITIVE QUALITY

 Si and Value for Your Money

-Thus, the quality of a silica product for use in hydroponics comes down to the amount (%) of plant available silica (PAS) that any given product provides.
-This can be accurately measured using the 5-day method for determining the soluble Si concentration.
+Thus, at least for now because new technologies are always emerging, the quality of a silica product for use in hydroponics comes down to the amount (%) of ‘plant available Si’ (PAS) that any given product provides.
+This can be accurately measured using the 5-day method for determining the soluble silica (Si) concentration.

-Currently, the Californian Department of Agriculture is working towards standardizing this test for listing Si percentages on silica product labels.
+Currently, as I write this, the Californian Department of Agriculture (CDFA) is working towards standardizing this test for listing Si percentages (as PAS) on silica product labels.
 This is being done so that consumers are able to evaluate just what they are getting for their money with regards to plant available silica in any given silica additive.

-Below is a table showing the plant available Si percentages in various silica products that are available through hydroponic stores and/or agricultural suppliers.
+Below is a table showing the plant available Si (PAS) percentages in just some of the various silica products that are available through hydroponic stores and/or agricultural suppliers.
 All tests conducted using the 5-day method for determining the soluble Si concentration.

 |Manufacturer||Fertilizer Name||Total Si %||Plant Available Si% (Soluble Si)|